Collab-Group/mosa-core/README.md

 # MOSA-Core

-## Welcome
-Welcome to the official MOSA-Core docs!

 A fork of MOSA (Managed Operating System Alliance) project, whose goals are to add **useful** features into MOSA, while keeping it **organized** and **easy** to use.<br/>
 MOSA is a powerful and relatively **stable** way of creating an operating system in **C# 8.0 with limited .NET Core 5.0**.